OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 add application servers (also referred to as front ends) to horizontally scale an environment.

-A distributed environment architecture allows you to balance costs in non production environments with a minimum set of servers while allowing you to horizontally scale up highly loaded production environments.
+A distributed environment architecture allows you to balance costs in non-production environments with a minimum set of servers while allowing you to horizontally scale up highly loaded production environments.
 On the top access layer support for load balancing removes single points of failure.

-To accommodate differing needs of each of the environments there are two configurations, standalone and server farm.
+To accommodate the differing needs of each of the environments there are two configurations, standalone and server farm.